Updated: April 1, 2025

 If you are exploring avenues to obtain Canadian citizenship or permanent residency or wondering about business immigration as a pathway, then this page is for you.
-Canada has several immigration options for business owners, including the Start-up Visa, Self-Employed Programs, and Provincial Nominee Programs.
-This article outlines an alternative route for foreign entrepreneurs aiming to secure permanent residency in Canada.
-Unlike specific business immigration programs, this pathway starts with a work permit and can lead to permanent residency quicker than traditional methods.
-We’ll discuss how this process works and offer step-by-step guidance that starts with getting a work permit, moving on to permanent residence, and finally, citizenship.
+Canada has several immigration options for business owners, including the Start-up Visa, Self-Employed Programs, and Provincial Nominee Programs (PNP).
+The Self-Employed Persons Program is a specialized pathway for individuals in the arts, culture, or athletics.
+All business immigration programs start with a work permit, and some of them can lead to permanent residency quicker than traditional methods.
+We’ll discuss how this process works and offer step-by-step guidance that starts with getting a work permit, moving on to permanent residence, and finally, Canadian citizenship.

 You can always use our free assessment tool to find the best program that suits your situation or schedule a consultation with our top business immigration lawyers.